-Here, we report a comprehensive analysis of the proteomes of four different strains of Mycobacterium that are avirulent laboratory strain, virulent laboratory strain, single drug-resistant clinical isolate, and multidrug-resistant clinical isolate, respectively.
-The depth of coverage of \sim 54% was achieved with a fairly simple proteomic workflow in a single run that did not involve labeling or pre-fractionation of peptides.
+Here we report a comprehensive analysis of the proteomes of four different strains of mycobacterium that are avirulent laboratory strain, virulent laboratory strain, single-drug resistant clinical isolate and multi-drug resistant clinical isolate respectively.
+The depth of coverage of $\sim 54\%$ was achieved with a fairly simple proteomic workflow in a single run that did not involve labeling or pre-fractionation of peptides.
 Correlation analysis of the four biological replicates of each strain showed R-values greater than 0.82, confirming their suitability for further statistical analysis.
-Utilization of label-free quantification methodology to discover strain-specific proteomic differences revealed that 257 protein groups were differentially expressed among the four strains.
+Utilization of label-free quantification methodology to discover strain-specific proteomic differences revealed that 257 were differentially expressed among the four strains.

 K-means cluster analysis of the 257 proteins suggested seven distinct expression patterns.
-Cluster 1 contained proteins such as RegX1 (Rv0491), a constituent of the two-component regulatory system, as well as Rv2971 (probable oxidoreductase) that are highly expressed in isoniazid-resistant M. tuberculosis strains (23).
-Other interesting candidates were HtrA, serine protease (Rv1223; previously reported to be a major virulence factor of Streptococcus pneumoniae in an in vivo pneumonia model (56-58)), and KasB (Rv2246; causes subclinical latent tuberculosis in immunocompetent mice (59-61)).
-Many of the proteins in the clusters 2 and 5 are related to ribosome biogenesis and energy generation.
-Rv1446 (OpcA) and Rv2145c (Wag31; plays a role in peptidoglycan synthesis and regulating cell shape and oxidative response) that are expressed in higher levels in isoniazid-resistant strains are part of cluster 2 (23, 62, 63).
-The higher expression of these proteins in JAL compared with the other strains is consistent with its multidrug resistance and implicates a role for these proteins in mediating cell survival under stress.
+Cluster 1 contained proteins such as regX1 (Rv0491), a constituent of the twocomponent regulatory system, as well as Rv2971 (probable oxidoreductase) that are highly expressed in isoniazid-resistant Mtb strains (23).
+Other interesting candidates were HtrA, serine protease (Rv1223; previously reported to be a major virulence factor of Streptococcus pneumoniae in an in vivo pneumonia model (56-58)), KasB subclinical (Rv2246; causes latent tuberculosis in immunocompetent mice (59-61)), Many of the proteins in the clusters 2 and 5 are related to ribosome biogenesis and energy generation.
+Rv1446 (OpcA) and Rv2145c (Wag31; plays a role in peptidoglycan synthesis and regulating cell shape and oxidative response) that are expressed in higher levels in isoniazidresistant strains are part of cluster 2 (23,62,63).
+The higher expression of these proteins in JAL compared with the other strains is consistent with its multi-drug resistance and implicates a role for these proteins in mediating cell survival under stress.